-Female children continued to be reported missing at a higher rate than male children in 2020.
-In calendar year 2020, there were 7,201 female missing person reports filed compared to 6,529 male missing person reports.
-This differs greatly with 2017 and 2018 data which shows female children were reported missing at a rate of less than 1 percent more than male children.
-In 2020, female children were reporting missing at a much higher rate (9 percent).
+Female children continued to be reported missing at a higher rate than male children in 2021.
+In calendar year 2021, there were 6,105 female missing person reports filed compared to 5,051 male missing person reports.
+Missing female children continue to outpace their male counterparts.
+In 2021, female children were reported missing at a rate of 17 percent more than male children.
+This is up from 2020 when the disparity was 9 percent more.
 Children age 15-17 were reported missing more frequently than any other group.
-Children age 12-14 had the second highest frequency.
-These two age ranges totaled 12,927, or over 94 percent, of all missing children reports for calendar year 2020.